lmelon/homebridge-vaillant-vrc9xx/README.md

 Two temperatures can be programmed one for the day and one for the night.

 In "OFF", "Day" or "Auto" mode, the target shown is the day temperature.
-This is the one you can control via the Home app.
+This is the one you can control via the Apple Home app.
 In "Reduced" (Night) mode, the target temperature shown/controlled is the night temperature.

+This is quite logical as you usually want to control the target temperation that is active now.
 If you want to control these two temperature individually, try the EVE app.
-It exposed two individual settings.
+It exposes two individual settings.

 ### Domestic Hot Water

+TBC

 ## Know limitations

 - Limited error handling.
-Although it has worked for me flawlessly for more than a month, you may have to restard the instance in case of trouble.
+Although it has worked for me quite long periods, sometimes the polling is broken and a restart is required.
+It is a stupid authentication issue.
+Just haven't found the time to fix it for now.
 - Incorrect status for domestic hotwater.
 I have not been able to find a way to determine for sure if the boiler is actually currently heating the water tank.
 I might implement a heuristic based on the planning though (see roadmap)
 - No support for Fan and Cooling
 - Only tested in my personnal configuration which is a VRC900 internet gateway, the VRC700 thermostat and the VC306 boiler and a water tank.